 Benefits of the Front Squat

-- The front-loaded position recruits more of your core and strengthens your upper back muscles to improve your posture, too.
+- The front-loaded position recruits more of your core and strengthens your upper back muscles to help improve your posture, too.

 How to Do the Front Squat